-In fiscal years 2009 and 2008, interest expense was incurred on borrowings under short-term credit obligations, on certain deferred compensation obligations and a capital lease for equipment which was entered into in last fiscal year 2008.
-For the year ended April 30, 2009, interest expense decreased from the prior year primarily due to the reduction of its bank line of credit resulting from improved operating cash flow.
-The Company anticipates that interest expense in fiscal year 2010 will decrease as a result of lower interest rates, lower levels of debt and improved cash flow from operating activities.
+In fiscal years 2010 and 2009, interest expense was incurred on borrowings under short-term credit obligations, on deferred compensation payments and a capital lease for equipment.
+For the year ended April 30, 2010, interest expense decreased from the prior year primarily due to the pay down of its bank line of credit and the declining balance of the capital lease obligation.
+The Company anticipates that interest expense in fiscal year 2011 will decrease as a result of continuing reductions in debt levels.

-During fiscal years 2009 and 2008, the Company recognized \$235,000 and \$353,000, respectively, of income from amortization of the deferred gain from the 1998 sale of its corporate headquarters building in New York, which income is included in the caption "Other income, net."
+During the year ended April 30, 2010, other expense included royalty expenses, foreign exchange losses at the Company's overseas subsidiaries and other non-operating expenses.
+During fiscal year 2009, this category included the recognition of \$235,000 of income from amortization of a deferred gain from the 1998 sale of the Company's corporate headquarters building in New York.
 The deferred gain was amortized over the remaining life of the original eleven-year lease.
-Also, in fiscal years 2009 and 2008, other income included realized gains of approximately \$217,000 and \$290,000, respectively, from the excess of proceeds over the cash values of fite insurance policies on the lives of three former employees.
-Other income is partially offset by certain nonrecurring expenses.
-The Company anticipates that in future years other items in this category will not be significant to pretax earnings.
+Also, in fiscal year 2009 other income included realized gains of approximately \$217,000 from the excess of proceeds over the cash values of life insurance policies on the life of a former officer/employee.
+Such non-operating income items were not repeated in fiscal year 2010.
+The Company anticipates that in future years items in this category will not be significant to pretax earnings.